WELCOME TO THE UNIVERSITY HEALTH CENTER

 INTERNATIONAL STUDENTS TB TESTING

-All students registered with the International Program or as an ELS (English Language Service) must complete Tuberculosis testing withinthe first 30 days of classes.
+All students registered with the International Program or as an ELS (English Language Service) must complete Tuberculosis testing within the first 30 days of classes.
 You will not be able to register for any classes until you have completed your TB testing.
-All TB Testing is required to be performed at the Student Health Clinic due to management of different complexities of receiving vaccines and the time line process of the correct type of TB Testing to be performed.
-Please call the Student Health Clinic as soon as possible to schedule an appointment for your TB Screening and Testing.
-(423-439-4225) Make sure you bring your active insurance card and ETSU ID to be seen.
+All TB Testing is required to be performed at the University Health Center due to management of different complexities of receiving vaccines and the time line process of the correct type of TB Testing to be performed.
+Please call the University Health Center as soon as possible to schedule an appointment for your TB Screening and Testing at (423-439-4225).
+Make sure you bring your active insurance card and ETSU ID to be seen.

 For Emergencies Please Call 911